ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-05-tools-III.md

 - static type detection ([mypy](http://mypy-lang.org/)) where we tell the editor what kind of objects (`dict`, `list`, `int`, etc) a function expects

-Consistent styles make a code more consistent an easier to read, whether or not you agree with the style.
+Consistent styles make a code more consistent and easier to read, whether or not you agree with the style.
 Using an automated linter avoids bike-shedding since the linter is the final arbiter.